clux/vitae/README.md

 Personal resume, occasionally well-updated.
 Now uses HTML5 technologies instead of LaTeX for ease of maintanance.
 Stashed here as weak self advertising.

 ## Usage
-If you feel my current job at Cisco Systems is beneath me and I should be exploring new horizons with YOURCOMPANY, open an issue!
+If you feel I should be exploring new horizons with YOURCOMPANY, open an issue!

 My current job is great for personal development, autonomy, and occasional remote deployment.
 Lenient attitudes toward these are a must, as are contributing to open source projects.